-The identification of the "responsible entity" may vary among jurisdictions and types of CIS.
+31 The identification of the "responsible entity" may vary among jurisdictions and types of CIS.
 In some jurisdictions, the responsible entity could be the management company or the CIS itself.
 In others, the management company may play a role in carrying out the principles, but may be overseen by an independent body (e.g. board of directors, depositary or custodian).
+For CIS which are structured as a unit trust, the responsibilities for the performance of the functions of the CIS and compliance with legal and regulatory framework could rest with both the management company and the Trustee.